Mohanakanna/Data-Science-Projects/README.md

 3. **Credit Score Monitoring:** Suggested closer monitoring of credit score patterns to identify and address churn risks early.
 4. **Customer Engagement:** Emphasized the need for enhanced customer engagement initiatives for identified high-risk groups.

-## How to Use This Project

-1. **Clone the Repository:** Clone the GitHub repository to your local machine.
-2. **Open SQL Scripts:** Use the provided SQL scripts to create tables and import data into your MySQL database.
-3. **Run Queries:** Execute the SQL queries to analyze the data and generate insights.
-4. **Power BI Dashboard:** Open the Power BI file to explore the interactive dashboard and visualize the insights.

 ## Conclusion